1ShotSniper/Bloodhound/README.md

 # Bloodhound
-Autohotkey script to automate my job
+Autohotkey script to automate my job.

 CSV_Lib.ahk authored by Kdoske, trueski, SoLong&Thx4AllTheFish and segalion of the AHK forums